E-Fumi/TheAccidentalCastleDreamer/README.md

 The project is still evolving, and the coming weeks may see major changes in architecture and performance.
 Obtaining a neural network with a significant measure of disentanglement between latent space dimensions representing architectural features (width of the windows, slant of a roof, etc...) represents the ultimate goal of this project.<br/>

 If you are unfamiliar with autoencoders (variational, disentangled or otherwise) you may want to peruse the background section just below.
-Some more examples of generated images showcasing what the model can learn at this stage can also be found there.<br/>
+Some more examples of generated images showcasing what the model can learn at this stage can also be found there.
 If you want to run this code to train a model from scratch and play around with hyperparameters, you can do so following the instructions in the Usage section.<br/>

 ## Background